rensortino/podm/README.md

 [![Python](https://img.shields.io/badge/python-3.8%2B-blue.svg)](https://www.python.org/)
 [![PyTorch](https://img.shields.io/badge/pytorch-2.0+-red.svg)](https://pytorch.org/)

-This project provides a hands-on exploration of diffusion models, derived from first principles and grounded in the foundational concepts presented in the [arXiv book on diffusion models](https://arxiv.org/abs/XXXXX.XXXXXXX).
-The goal is to implement key ideas step-by-step, ensuring deep understanding through code.
+This project provides a hands-on exploration of diffusion models, derived from first principles and grounded in the foundational concepts presented in the [The Principles of Diffusion Models](https://arxiv.org/pdf/2510.21890).
+The goal is to implement key ideas step-by-step, ensuring deep understanding through code and going back to the basics id necessary.

 ## 📚 Overview